-IRIS, IRIX, and Silicon Graphics are registered trademarks and IRIS FailSafe and the Silicon Graphics logo are trademarks of Silicon Graphics, Inc.
+Silicon Graphics, SGI, the SGI logo, IRIS, and IRIX are registered trademarks and FailSafe, IRIS FailSafe, and SGI FailSafe are trademarks of Silicon Graphics, Inc.

-INFORMIX is a trademark of Informix Software, Inc. Netscape is a trademark of Netscape Communications Corporation.
-NFS is a trademark of Sun Microsystems, Inc. Oracle is a trademark of Oracle Corporation.
+INFORMIX is a trademark of IBM.
+Netscape is a trademark of Netscape Communications Corporation.
+Oracle is a registered trademark of Oracle Corporation.
 Sybase is a trademark of Sybase, Inc.